bartosz-zasada/use-case-executor-bundle/README.md

-# Use Case Bundle
+# Use Case Executor Bundle

-Use Case Bundle is a Symfony bundle that supports Use Case Driven Development with Symfony framework.
-It encourages designing your class in a fashion reflects the intention of your application.
-The tools provided by Use Case Bundle relieve you of the repetitive task of extracting the information required to perform the right behavior from the application input, which helps you output the results in the desired way.
+Use Case Executor Bundle is a Symfony bundle providing an example implementation of Screaming Architecture, with help of components that come with Symfony framework.
+It encourages designing your class in a fashion that reflects the intention of your application.
+The tools provided by Use Case Executor Bundle relieve you of the repetitive task of extracting the information required to perform the right behavior from the application input, which helps you output the results in the desired way.

 Installation
 ============

 Just run

-    $ composer require bamiz/use-case-bundle
+    $ composer require bamiz/use-case-executor-bundle

 Configuration
 =============